 But, if you hone your knife before every use and if you’ve different knives for different use, then your knives may require to be sharpened only twice a year.
 Do you know the difference between honing and sharpening?

 Cleanliness is next to godliness.
-If you like to cook and love to take pride with the cutlery you use, then it’ll be impossible for you to use your knife without washing.
-So, definitely you should clean your knife after sharpening.
+If you like to cook and love to take pride in the cutlery you use, then it’ll be impossible for you to use your knife without washing it.
+So, definitely, you should clean your knife after sharpening.